Music Swap Lab

 From Bremen to Tunisia

-Inspired by the success in Bremen and in cooperation with the Kamel Lazaar Foundation, the Future Lab has been developing Future Lab Tunisia since 2017 based on the Bremen model.
+Inspired by the success in Bremen and other german cities and in cooperation with the Kamel Lazaar Foundation, the Future Lab has been developing Future Lab Tunisia since 2017 based on the Bremen model.
 Thus the musicians of The Deutsche Kammerphilharmonie Bremen are for the first time transferring their experiment to a completely different cultural situation.

 For the Future Lab Tunisia, a concert hall is being built in the grounds of the state-owned Collège Ibn Khaldoun – in Lab Manouba, a socially disadvantaged neighbourhood in Greater Tunis.
 This will be the home of the Orchestre National Tunisien, which, in addition to its concert activities, will initiate joint programmes there in cooperation with the school.
 Future Lab Tunisia is introducing instrumental lessons into the school curriculum and developing its own formats between pupils and orchestra – based on Bremen’s example, but with its own individual profile.